an7tang/uom-year3-project/README.md

 ### Training Data

-The labels of training data were manually annotated by the author, Anqi Tang, as the golden standard. *ChatGPT*, *VADER* and *TextBlob* were also applied to annotate the training data, which were used as the baseline for comparison.
+The labels of training data were manually annotated by the author, Anqi Tang, as the golden standard. *OpenAI (chatGPT)*, *VADER* and *TextBlob* were also applied to annotate the training data, which were used as the baseline for comparison.

 ### File List